Engee documentation

 isreal(x) -> Bool

-Test whether x or all its elements are numerically equal to some real number including infinities and NaNs. isreal(x) is true if isequal(x, real(x)) is true.
+Checks whether x or all of its elements are numerically equal to some real numbers, including infinities and "non-number" types. isreal(x) is true if isequal(x, real(x)) is equal to true.

 Examples